fdazen/fda-documentation/messages_and_emails.md

- ##**Email Templates**
+ ##**Templates**

-Frontdesk Anywhere allows you to customize all communications with your guests: all templates are in a html format, and they can be easily editable; however, your account already comes with some defaults templates that you can enable and start using.
+Frontdesk Anywhere allows you to customize all communications with your guests: all templates are in a html format, and their _content_ can be easily editable!
+Be aware that the templates design have been built so that they will render good when sent via emails on both computers and mobile devices.
+If you want to change the design, we do not guarantee that the template will render as good as the default ones, when sent via email.

- - In the Admin Settings, click on the blue link **Email Templates** under section _General_:
+ - In the Admin Settings, click on the blue link **Templates** under section _General_:

 ![Guest_Messages_8.png]({{site.baseurl}}/images/Guest_Messages_8.png)

  - You will see a list of all the types of templates that the system offers: the name of each template appears on the top left hand side of each message panel.